Women who are undergoing fertility treatment can significantly increase their chances for pregnancy by tracking ovulation.

 There are several signs that indicate ovulation, and knowing what to look for can help you identify and maximize your fertility window.

-Here, our team at Pacific Fertility Center in Los Angeles, CA offers five tips for tracking ovulation so you can improve your chances of getting pregnant.
+Our team at Pacific Fertility Center Los Angeles offers five tips for tracking ovulation so you can improve your chances of getting pregnant.
 Let's dive in!

 Being familiar with your menstrual cycle is essential for those wanting to increase their chances of pregnancy.
 In addition to knowing how regular you are, you should know how long your cycle typically lasts.

 For example, do you menstruate every 28 days without fail?
 Or are there some months that differ?
 Women with regular menstrual cycles can usually track ovulation fairly easily.
 If you have an irregular cycle, there are still ways to optimize your fertility.

 When you are ovulating, your basal body temperature goes up.
 This means that as your window of fertility begins, your temperature will start to climb.

 If you're trying to become pregnant, we recommend taking your body temperature daily so you can determine your baseline.
 When you see that your temperature is going up, it means you are ovulating.